stennety/mywebsite/_posts/2017-05-02-montecristo.md

+---
+categories: books
-# Count of Monte Cristo
+title: The Count of Monte Cristo
+---

 I’m stealing this idea from James Clear.
 I want to begin reviewing books so that I can actually remember what I liked about them and any insights they provided to me.